 It’s a common misconception that dogs are natural swimmers.
 In fact, some breeds can’t swim at all!
 Even for breeds that are known as water dogs, it’s always a good idea to give your puppy some basic swimming lessons.
-To help them learn and to keep them a little safer, choosing the right puppy life jacket is an important part of it, too.
+Choosing the right puppy life jacket is an important part of helping them learn and keeping them a little safer.

 Here are some tips & tricks to help your puppy get used to the water.